Accept Taking Risks, Don’t Blithely Accept Failure Though

 Many times the criticism of such cultures however gets a bit sloppy, in my opinion, and treats the idea of avoiding failure as bad.
 Reducing the impact of failure is very wise and sensible.
 We don’t want to sub-optimize the whole system in order to optimize avoiding as much failure as possible.
 But we don’t want to sub-optimize the whole system by treating failure as a good thing to welcome either.

-Running an experiment as having results that negatively impact customers or result in costs that were not planned may well be failure.
+Running an experiment and having results that negatively impact customers or result in costs that were not planned may well be failure.
 Though even in that case calling it failure may be less than useful.
 I have often seen that a new process that eliminated 10 problems for customers but added 2 is attacked for the 2 new problems.
 While those new problems are not good that you have a net gain of 8 fewer problems should be seen as success, I would argue, not failure.
 However, often this is not the case.
 And the attitude that any new problem is blamed on those making a change, regardless of the overall system impact does definitely hamper improvement.

 As I said in a previous post, Learn by Seeking Knowledge, Not Just from Mistakes: